fundor333/fundor333.com/content/post/2016/orrori-delle-parentesi/index.md

 ---
-title: Orrori delle parentesi
+title: Parentesys Horror
 date: 2016-11-09 00:00:00 +0000
 tags:
 - programmazione
 - rant
 slug: orrori-delle-parentesi
-description: Digressione sull'uso delle parentesi nei linguaggi di programmazione
+description: How to use parentesies in coding
 categories:
 - rant
 aliases: